 The following companies have hired our graduates for full-time positions:

-Our CS/IT students have continued on with graduate programs at Sacred Heart University (Master of Science Degree in Cybersecurity and a Master of Science degree in Computer Informatics with tracks in Information Technology (IT), Computer Science (CS) and Computer Gaming Design and Development), as well Fairfield University (Software Engineering), Yale University (Med Tech), University of Bridgeport (Computer Engineering) and University of New Haven (Computer Engineering).
+Our CS/IT students have continued on with graduate programs at Sacred Heart University (Master of Science Degree in Cybersecurity and a Master of Science degree in Computer Informatics with tracks in Information Technology (IT) and Computer Science (CS), as well Fairfield University (Software Engineering), Yale University (Med Tech), University of Bridgeport (Computer Engineering) and University of New Haven (Computer Engineering).

 A Gaming Club and Cyber Security Club are open to all CS majors and any student interested in learning and participating in technology lectures, forums and discussions.
 Recently a number of students traveled to Germany to partake in a world wide gaming symposium.